couchbaselabs/php-couchbase-v2/README.md

 The Couchbase PHP client extends the existing php.net/memcached client interface and adds Couchbase specific features.

+All your code using php.net/memcached will work without changes (hooray).

+To use the new features, you will have to use the Couchbase database version 2.0 or later.
+Please note that the Couchbase Single Server 2.0 is not compatible with this (TBD see also).

 ## Additions to php.net/memcached

 ### `touch()` Method